 Colony Baldy is a fairly long Class 2 day-hike from the Horn Peak trailhead on the east side of the Sangre de Cristo Range, a little southwest of Westcliffe.
-About half of the route is trail hiking, followed by some forest bushwhack and then a long open ridge hike to the summit.
-The trailhead is accessble by passenger vehicles.
+About half of the route is trail hiking, followed by some forest bushwhacking and then a long open ridge hike to the summit.
+The trailhead is accessible by passenger vehicles.
 This route offers great views of the Crestone group of peaks and the Wet Valley.

 Colony Baldy NE Ridge Route

 From the town of Westcliffe, drive south on HWY 69 for approximately 4.5 miles and turn south onto CR119.
 In just over one mile, turn west onto CR130.
 Follow this road west for nearly 5 miles where the paved Horn Road veers to the left while the unpaved Little Horn Road continues west.
 Do not continue straight on Little Horn Rd.
 Follow CR130 (Horn Road) south, then turn right to avoid going into Horn Creek Ranch and follow the road around west, then south to the TH to a circle parking area with some trees and possible camping.
 The road will change from paved to graded dirt on this last section.
 The USGS Horn Peak quad does not show this last stretch of road to the trailhead.
 If using our CalTopo map provided, it's best to convert from the USGS view to the FS Topo 2016 view to accurately see where the trailhead actually is.
 There is a vault toilet at the TH, but nothing else.